apache/shardingsphere/docs/blog/content/material/proxy.en.md

 He has been working on software development for years engaged in traditional Industry.
 Afterwards he was involved in Internet and started his web crawler career at JD Finance, sigh at the huge amount of Internet data since then.
 It's great honor to join ShardingSphere this year and be able to do what he is interested in, he hopes to improve himself and contribute to the community.

-Hello everyone, I'm so glad to show you Sharding-Proxy, which is the second product of ShardingSphere.
+Hello everyone, I'm so glad to show you ShardingSphere-Proxy, which is the second product of ShardingSphere.

 It was first released with ShardingSphere 3.0.0.M1 last month.
-I hope you can have visualize of overall view for Sharding-Proxy through several optimizing practices.
+I hope you can have visualize of overall view for ShardingSphere-Proxy through several optimizing practices.
 With regard to topics of MySQL protocol, IO, Netty, etc. I'll share related themes next time.

-### 01 Sharding-Proxy Introduction
+### 01 ShardingSphere-Proxy Introduction

 #### 1\.
-Sharding-Proxy Overview
+ShardingSphere-Proxy Overview

 ShardingSphere-Proxy defines itself as a transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
 Friendlier to DBA, the MySQL version provided now can use any kind of terminal (such as MySQL Command Client, MySQL Workbench, etc.) that is compatible of MySQL protocol to operate data.